dtbooy/T2A2-API-Webserver-Project/README.md

 ```

 ## UserGroup Model
 The UserGroup model represents the users_groups table in the database for the app.
-This is a junction table for a many to many relationship between the users table and the groups table.
+This is a join table for a many to many relationship between the users table and the groups table.
 It contains a register of what users belong to which groups.
 As such the UserGroup model has two bidirectional one to many relationships with the User model and Groups model respectively.

 The model defines these to the DBMS with the foreign keys user_id (which references primary key in the User Model, the user.id column) and group_id (which references primary key in the Group model, the group.id column).
 These Foreign Keys also have the ```ondelete='CASCADE'``` property, means the DBMS will delete a record in the users_groups table if either of their referenced records is deleted in the foreign tables.
 ```py